NEOlbrysh/PyCitySchool_Challenges.ipynb/README.md

 - ### How is the school summary affected?

 The School Summary DataFrame changes Thomas High School itself since we are still using the total number of students in each schools to calculate the percentage of students that pass math, reading, and overall percentage at each school.
-These percentages will drop for Thomas High School since a quarter of the students will have no score, or a non-passing score, yet they will be included in the total number of students.
+These percentages dropped for Thomas High School since a quarter of the students will have no score, or a non-passing score, yet they will be included in the total number of students.

 - ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?